Table of Contents

 Isn’t term life insurance considered “renting vs owning”?

 We disagree with the analogy of “renting versus owning” when it comes to life insurance.
 With a house, for example, the cost of renting vs buying is often similar.
 In that sense, buying can make more sense than renting.

 But with life insurance, the cost of “renting” (term) compared to buying (permanent) is often 10 times less!

 Search for reviews

 Before you choose an insurance company, search online for company reviews and complaints.
-See if the company has a good reputation from customers that have already purchased from them.
-The better business Bureau and Google Business are good places to start.
+See if the company has a good reputation from customers who have already purchased from them.
+The Better Business Bureau and Google Business are good places to start.
 There are sites online that are dedicated to conducting life insurance company reviews that share the positives and negatives of each company.

 Level Term Life Insurance Reviews

 See what you qualify for by answering some health questions.